PokeVengers/PokeMMO-Data-Gen/README.md

 - `patch_data_files.py`: This script performs "patches" on the data.
 This is needed to handle changes that are different from the main series games.
 Example of the patching format will be below.
 - `patch_pokemon-data.json`: This file contains "patches" to the Pokemon data.
 Things should be added here to make changes to the data if it needs to be different from PokeAPI.
 - `patch_move-data.json`: This file contains "patches" to the Move data.
 Things should be added here to make changes to the data if it needs to be different from PokeAPI.
+- `dump\`: This folder contains data exported from the PokeMMO client.
+This will be used to keep moves and locations up to date.
+> Settings -> Utilities -> Dump Moddable Resources -> Pokedex Data

 # Patching Format
 ```json